luke-chang/js-spatial-navigation/README.md

   + Type: `'boolean'`
   + Default: `false`

-When the library checks whether an element is navigable or not it checks whether the inner width and height values are greater than zero.
-There're cases where the inner width and height are zero but the element is still visible and therefore needs to be focusable.
-To fix it I have added a new option to disable that check for a particular section or globally.
+When the library checks whether an element is navigable or not, it validates the inner width and height values to be greater than zero and only then there're navigable.
+There're also cases where the inner width and height are zero but the element is still visible and therefore needs to be focusable.
+In such cases it's possible to disable that validator for a particular section or globally.

 ### Custom Attributes